Prime minister says at least 15 dead in Dominica

-SAN JUAN, Puerto Rico (AP) Updates on Thursday, Sept.
+SAN JUAN, Puerto Rico (AP) Developments on Thursday, Sept.
 21, about Hurricane Maria (all times Eastern Standard Time).

 - 12:55 p.m.

-The prime minister of Dominica said more than 15 people are dead and 20 remain missing after Hurricane Maria’s direct hit on the Caribbean island.
+The prime minister of Dominica said more than 15 people were dead and 20 remained missing after Maria’s direct hit on the Caribbean island.

 Prime Minister Roosevelt Skerrit cried as he spoke to a reporter on the nearby island of Antigua.

-He said more than 15 people died due to the storm and that it was a miracle that the death toll was not in the hundreds.
+He said it was a miracle the death toll was not in the hundreds.

 The center of the Category 4 storm hit Dominica with massive force late Monday night and early Tuesday, destroying hundreds of homes and cutting off the mountainous island’s communication systems and shutting its airport.

-“[Dominica] is going to need all the help the world has to offer.”
-Skerrit said
+“[Dominica] is going to need all the help the world has to offer,” Skerrit said.

 - 11:35 a.m.

-People in Puerto Rico were slowly digging out from Hurricane Maria.
+People in Puerto Rico were slowly digging out from the hurricane.

 Many streets were blocked by downed trees and power lines.
-In some places, the roads are impassable because of floodwaters and people are getting around on rafts and kayaks.
+In some places, the roads were impassable because of floodwaters and people were getting around on rafts and kayaks.
 But there were also signs of life.

 People were removing their storm shutters.
-Lines were forming at the few restaurants that have generator power.
-They were a mix of tourist and locals as well as families with small children.
+Lines were forming at the few restaurants that had generator power.
+They were a mix of tourists and locals as well as families with small children.
 Crews were visible throughout the island clearing debris and assessing damage.

 - 11:15 a.m.

-Forecasters said a severe flood threat is continuing across Puerto Rico as Hurricane Maria’s outer rain bands pelt the island.
+Forecasters said a severe flood threat continued across Puerto Rico with Hurricane Maria’s outer rain bands pelting the island.

-Senior Hurricane Specialist Mike Brennan at the U.S. National Hurricane Center said rains are expected to dump at least 4-8 inches of additional rain and up to 35 inches in isolated spots on the island.
+Senior Hurricane Specialist Mike Brennan at the U.S. National Hurricane Center said Maria’s outer bands were expected to dump at least 4-8 inches of additional rain and up to 35 inches in isolated spots on the island.

 “We’re still seeing heavy rainfall occurring over Puerto Rico and that will exacerbate the flash flooding,” Brennan posted Thursday on social media from the Miami-based center.

-He warned Puerto Rico residents who are venturing out after the storm to avoid areas near already flood-swollen rivers and not to attempt to cross flooded highways and roads on foot or in vehicles because of the threat to personal safety.
+He warned Puerto Rico residents who were venturing out after the storm to avoid areas near already flood-swollen rivers and not to attempt to cross flooded highways and roads on foot or in vehicles because of the threat to personal safety.

-Forecasters said the ongoing rains also raise the risk of life-threatening mudslides.
+Forecasters said the ongoing rains also raised the risk of life-threatening mudslides.

 - 10:25 a.m.